-Generally, there are 2 simple ways to recover deleted text messages, including iMessages on Mac.
+Generally, there are 2 simple ways to recover deleted text messages on Mac, including iMessages on Mac.
 One way is to check out the old messages archives and another way is to scan and recover deleted messages on Mac by scanning your Mac hard drive.
 Let’s see how to do it.

-To view the old iMessage on Mac, you must know where are iMessages stored on Mac.
-Whether you deleted the iMessages or not, there is an archive file which contains the content of your iMessages.
-If you want to recover the deleted iMessages, the first way you might do is by checking out the archive file, looking for the messages.
-Here are the simple steps for how to recover iMessages history.
+To view the old text messages on Mac, you must know where are iMessages saved on Mac.
+Whether you deleted the iMessages or not, there is an archive file that contains the content of your messages.
+If you want to recover deleted iMessages on Mac, the first way you might do is by checking out the archive file, looking for the messages.
+Here are the simple steps for how to find deleted iMessages on Mac by history.

 Step 1.
-On your Mac, launch the message application.
+On your Mac, launch the iMessage application.
 After then, click "Preferences".

 Step 2.
 Next, please make sure you’ve enabled the option "Save history when conversations are closed" in General.
 ONLY with the option enabled, you can see the old deleted iMessage.
 Otherwise, please check out the way in part 2 to recover deleted text messages on Mac.